 From the optimized geometries, grid-converged aerodynamic functionals are obtained through Richardson extrapolation, as shown in Figure 11.
 Here, we refine at constant lift by readjusting the angle of attack at each grid level.
-For the CTW100, the mesh-independent drag coefficient is 209 counts, with a 49:51 ratio between pressure and friction drag.
-Meanwhile, the optimized SBW100 has a drag coefficient of 290 counts, and a 54:46 pressure-to-friction drag ratio.
-These translate to lift-to-drag ratios of 22.3 and 24.7 for the optimized CTW100 and SBW100 regional jet aircraft, respectively, or a 10.6% improvement in cruise L/D and a 12.1% reduction in cruise drag for the SBW100 over the CTW100.
+For the CTW100, the mesh-independent drag coefficient is 210 counts, with a 49:51 ratio between pressure and friction drag.
+Meanwhile, the optimized SBW100 has a drag coefficient of 279 counts, and a 51:49 pressure-to-friction drag ratio.
+These translate to lift-to-drag ratios of 22.3 and 24.5 for the optimized CTW100 and SBW100 regional jet aircraft, respectively, or a 9.5% improvement in cruise L/D and a 12.9% reduction in cruise drag for the SBW100 over the CTW100.

-Applying a 5% markup on the skin friction drag component to account for excrescence drag, and combining these results with the low-fidelity estimates for drag contributions from the vertical tail, nacelles, and pylons, the improvement in aircraft cruise L/D becomes 15.2% for the nominal range mission.
-Similarly, the reduction in cruise drag offered by the optimized SBW100 becomes 15.6%, when compared to the optimized CTW100.
-Accounting for the quantity of fuel required for warmup, taxi, takeoff, climb, descent, and landing, the block fuel for each aircraft is found to be 5,011 lb and 4,685 lb, respectively.
-This provides a 6.5% reduction in block fuel for the SBW100, when compared to the equivalently optimized and designed CTW100.
+Applying a 5% markup on the skin friction drag component to account for excrescence drag, and combining these results with the low-fidelity estimates for drag contributions from the vertical tail, nacelles, and pylons, the improvement in aircraft cruise L/D becomes 12.9% for the nominal range mission.
+Similarly, the reduction in cruise drag offered by the optimized SBW100 becomes 15.5%, when compared to the optimized CTW100.
+Accounting for the quantity of fuel required for warmup, taxi, takeoff, climb, descent, and landing, the block fuel for each aircraft is found to be 5,028 lb and 4,643 lb, respectively.
+This provides a 7.6% reduction in block fuel for the SBW100, when compared to the equivalently optimized and designed CTW100.
 These results are summarized in Table 8.

 For both optimizations, the minimum volume constraints are active at the optimum point.
-In addition, the minimum maximum thickness-to-chord ratio constraints are also active at the majority of spanwise stations.
-For the CTW100, however, much of the wing volume is distributed towards the inboard portion of the wing, as shown in Figure 12a, which is typical for aerodynamic shape optimization problems where the minimum volume constraint is a limiting factor, and when structural analyses are not included.
-This results in improved wave drag performance over the outboard portion of the wing, where the sectional lift coefficients can often be larger because of the smaller chord lengths.
+Meanwhile, the minimum maximum thickness-to-chord ratio constraints are more of a limiting factor for the CTW100 than the SBW100.
+For the CTW100, much of the wing volume is distributed towards the inboard portion of the wing, as shown in Figure 12a, which is typical for aerodynamic shape optimization problems where the minimum volume constraint is a limiting factor, and when structural analyses are not included.
+This results in improved wave drag performance over the outboard